Discover

 - thyroid hormones (because a problem with your thyroid gland can cause similar symptoms)

-If your GP isn’t completely sure the menopause is causing your symptoms, they may refer you to a specialist doctor or menopause clinic.
+If there is uncertainty around diagnosis, your GP may refer you to a specialist doctor or menopause clinic.

 What are the symptoms of an early or premature menopause?

-Having low oestrogen levels can affect your physical and mental health in lots of different ways.
-Hot flushes and night sweats are the most common symptoms, affecting around three out of four menopausal people.
-These symptoms can last for several years.
+Having low oestrogen levels can affect your physical and mental health.
+Hot flushes and night sweats are the most common symptoms.
+Around 80 percent of menopausal people have these symptoms, but they aren’t necessarily the most troublesome.

 Other menopausal symptoms include: